paranext/paranext/README.md

 ### Mac Users

-If you download and run the ARM release of Paratext 10 Studio from [a computer running Apple Silicon](https://support.apple.com/en-us/116943), you will likely encounter a warning from Apple's Gatekeeper stating that "Paratext 10 Studio is damaged and can't be opened.
+If you download and run the ARM release of Platform.Bible from [a computer running Apple Silicon](https://support.apple.com/en-us/116943), you will likely encounter a warning from Apple's Gatekeeper stating that "Platform.Bible is damaged and can't be opened.
 You should move it to the Trash." or something very similar:

 ![mac-arm-damaged-warning](doc-meta/mac-arm-damaged-warning.png)

-Unfortunately, this is the message Apple chose to display for ARM applications that are not signed (including Paratext 10 Studio since we have not yet set up application code signing on Mac).
+Unfortunately, this is the message Apple chose to display for ARM applications that are not signed (including Platform.Bible since we have not yet set up application code signing on Mac).

-If you trust Paratext 10 Studio and would like to run it even though it is not code signed, you will need to run the following terminal command every time you install a new version of Paratext 10 Studio:
+If you trust Platform.Bible and would like to run it even though it is not code signed, you will need to run the following terminal command every time you install a new version of Platform.Bible:

-`xattr -c /Applications/Paratext 10 Studio.app`
+`xattr -c /Applications/Platform.Bible.app`

 [`xattr -c` clears all attributes on the provided file](https://ss64.com/mac/xattr.html).
-Running this command removes all attributes on the currently-installed Paratext 10 Studio application file including the quarantine flag Gatekeeper puts on unsigned ARM applications downloaded from the internet.
+Running this command removes all attributes on the currently-installed Platform.Bible application file including the quarantine flag Gatekeeper puts on unsigned ARM applications downloaded from the internet.

 ## Developer Install